We're an affiliate

 But, what does it mean when a dog licks you?
 Many people believe, and rightly so, that a dog’s lick is a sign of affection.
 But there can be more than that, as you will shortly see.

-Dogs may lick humans as a way of getting attention or showing submission among many other reasons.
+Dogs may lick or nibble on humans as a way of getting attention or showing submission among many other reasons.
 In some cases, a lick from a dog can be seen as an act of displaying dominance or being explorative.

 In this post, we’ll explore the different reasons why dogs might lick their human family, and what it means when they do so.